+- Ensuring that drivers obey the speed limit

+- Setting the appropriate speed limit for the type of road (allowing a road to fulfil its role as an Active Neighbourhood, High Street, Connector Road, or Motorway / Strategic Road)

 Safe Vehicles

 Vehicles can offer a high level of safety to both occupants and other road users.
 Fundamental safety systems, such as seat belts, are supported by more advanced active safety measures such as autonomous emergency braking and electronic stability control.
-Routine checks for all vehicles, (including commercial and privately owned motor vehicles and non-motorised vehicles, including cycles) ensure that they are maintained to the highest safety standards.
+Routine checks for all vehicles, (including commercial and privately owned motor vehicles and nonmotorised vehicles, including cycles) ensure that they are maintained to the highest safety standards.
 As levels of autonomation increase we can support vehicle owners with purchase decisions based on safety features and maintenance to ensure safety levels are high.

 We can create safer vehicles by:

-Helping vehicle owners and operators to choose the safest vehicles and increase awareness of what safety features are available

-Post-Collision Response

-In the event of a road collision, emergency medical response should reach any injured parties quickly, transport them to high quality trauma care rehabilitation services which are readily available, and to places where victim support is on hand.
+Helping vehicle owners and operators to choose the safest vehicles and increase awareness of what safety features are available "The safety on our roads can't be resolved without tackling it from many angles such as education and raising awareness.
+Improving and raising driving and test standards, speed limits, tougher sentences and deterrents for offenders, age restrictions on the engine size and power of cars accessible to younger or inexperienced drivers.
+Too many lives are being lost unnecessarily at the hands of dangerous and reckless driving, as I know only too well.
+Nobody should have to live in fear that they will lose a loved one or their own lives whilst driving or walking on the streets."
+Calvin Buckley, Frankie's partner You can read Frankie's story on page 11 Post-Crash Response In the event of a road collision, emergency medical response should reach any injured parties quickly, transport them to high quality trauma care rehabilitation services which are readily available, and to places where victim support is on hand.
 After the incident, data on the causes of the collision feed into systems to rehabilitate roads and evaluate how the system can be strengthened.
 To this end, investigations into the causes of each fatal and life changing injury collision will go beyond reviewing the data, to understanding what has happened and how we can prevent similar tragedies happening again.
 We regularly review our approach to supporting services and victims of road traffic collisions.

-We can improve the post-collision response by:
+We can improve the post-crash response by: